Skip to main content

 Optional Criteria

-You must provide evidence for at least 2 of the 4 optional criteria.
-Choose the ones where you have the strongest evidence.
-Requirements have become more stringent for 2026 - assessors look for seniority and measurable impact, not just participation.
+You must provide evidence for exactly 2 optional criteria, typically from OC1, OC2, or OC3.
+OC4 (Academic Research) is rarely appropriate for Digital Technology applicants.
+Choose the criteria where you have the strongest evidence.
+Requirements have become more stringent for 2026.
+Assessors look for seniority and measurable impact, not just participation.

 OC1